 Inside Slant | Notes, Quotes | Strategy and Personnel |

-Johnson, 28, rushed for 1,077 yards on 279 carries a career-worst 3.9 yards per carry one season after posting 1,243 yards on 276 carries.
+Johnson, 28, rushed for 1,077 yards on 279 carries a career-worst 3.9 yards per carry last season after posting 1,243 yards on 276 carries in 2012.

-Johnson, who had minor knee surgery in January, said he was underused in the Titans' offense and is open to being traded.
+Johnson, who had minor knee surgery in January, said he was underused in the Titans' offense and was open to being traded.
 Johnson turns 29 in September with more than 2,000 career touches in six seasons.

 "I'd like to thank all of my teammates, the fans, the staff and the coaches who have supported me throughout my journey with the Titans," Johnson said in a statement.
 "I have grown so much as an individual and as a teammate over the past few years, and I am excited about the opportunity to bring my experience and talents to a new organization.
 I'm looking forward to the next chapter and can't wait to contribute to my new team."

 Coach Ken Whisenhunt and Webster had claimed earlier they were not in a hurry to dump Johnson, hoping as teams crossed off running back prospects in the draft a team might come knocking for Johnson, who had no deadline dates in his contract roster or workout bonuses that would warrant his premature release.